vippsas/vipps-developers/newsletters/2022-10-newsletter.md

 ---
 END_METADATA -->

-# Technical newsletter for developers 2022-09
+# Technical newsletter for developers 2022-10

-This newsletter was sent in September 2022.
+This newsletter was sent in October 2022.

 <!-- START_TOC -->